 After our nation suffered an unthinkable and devastating attack in 2001, members of the MIT community sought ways to respond.

-In just over a year, the PSC provided grants and fellowships and offered advice and logistical support to MIT students who wanted to take action.
+In just over a year, the PKG Center provided grants and fellowships and offered advice and logistical support to MIT students who wanted to take action.
 More than 100 MIT students ultimately traveled to the Gulf Coast to help afflicted communities.
 Much of students' initial work included cleanup and home reconstruction to help victims return to some sense of normalcy.
 As students kept returning to serve in New Orleans and other communities, it soon became clear that this great work was only the beginning.

 Take Jeff Schwartz MCP '08 as an example.
 In January 2007 Jeff traveled with other students in the Department of Urban Studies and Planning to work in New Orleans' Broadmoor neighborhood, which suffered extensive damage from Katrina.
 Jeff worked with the Broadmoor Community Development Corporation to write a business plan to enable the redevelopment of a key building in the neighborhood.

 Armed with an MIT education rooted in public service, Jeff returned to the Broadmoor neighborhood after graduating to found Broad Community Connections (BCC), a nonprofit community development organization dedicated to revitalizing the Broad Street commercial corridor.
-MIT's public service relationship with New Orleans continues as the PSC has supported several MIT students to work with BCC on neighborhood development projects.
+MIT's public service relationship with New Orleans continues as the PKG Center has supported several MIT students to work with BCC on neighborhood development projects.

 The unpredictable nature of disasters can lead to confusion and disarray, hampering assistance efforts.
 Morgan O'Neill, a PhD student in the Department of Earth, Atmospheric, and Planetary Sciences, and her sister Caitria learned that firsthand after a tornado devastated their hometown of Monson, Mass., in June 2011.